realremas1/realremas1/README.md

-# Hi there, I'm Rimas Almalki 👋
+# Hi there, I'm Remas Almalki 👋

 ### 🔬 About Me
 I'm a versatile **Data Scientist** passionate about the entire data ecosystem.
 My work covers everything from deep-dive **Data Analysis** and actionable business insights to building scalable **Machine Learning**, **Deep Learning**, and intelligent end-to-end data solutions.